 While the textbook comes with access to many online videos, a DVD illustrating the Assessment and Therapeutic exercise techniques is also available:

 McGill, S.M.
 (2012) The Ultimate back: Assessment and therapeutic exercise, Second Edition

-Dr. Stuart M. McGill is a professor of spine biomechanics at the University of Waterloo (Waterloo, ON, Canada).
-His advice is often sought by governments, corporations, legal experts and elite athletes and teams from around the world.
+Dr. Stuart M. McGill was a professor of spine biomechanics at the University of Waterloo (Waterloo, ON, Canada) for 32 years.
+He continues as a consultant where his advice is often sought by governments, corporations, legal experts and elite athletes and teams from around the world.
 Difficult back cases are regularly referred to him for consultation.

 Mr Proskewitz has been involved with Professor McGill for the past 12 years learning his approaches for assessment and performance training.
 He is a master trainer based in London UK.
 Professor McGill regularly refers difficult patients to Joel who assesses the individual to reach a precise diagnosis.
 Then an appropriate strategy to eliminate the pain triggers to wind down sensitivity is coached.
 This is followed with an exercise progression to create a foundation for pain-free movement.
 He has taught internationally with Professor McGill for the past two years.
 He teaches McGill 2, McGill 3 and the Back Mechanic course.